UglyToad/PdfPig/README.md

 Letter position is measured in PDF coordinates where the origin is the lower left corner of the page.
 Therefore a higher Y value means closer to the top of the page.

 At this stage letter position is experimental and **will change in future versions**!
 Do not rely on letter positions remaining constant between different versions of this package.

+### Annotations ###

+New in v0.0.5 - Early support for retrieving annotations on each page is provided using the method:

+    page.ExperimentalAccess.GetAnnotations()

+This call is not cached and the document must not have been disposed prior to use.
+The annotations API may change in future.

 ## Issues ##